- The Marketplace & You

 If your new job does not offer insurance, you can keep your Marketplace plan.
 You may qualify for lower costs based on your household size and income.

 When your situation changes, update your Marketplace information and adjustments will be made.

 What if I can’t afford coverage in the Marketplace?

 If you feel that any Marketplace coverage is unaffordable and you don’t qualify for other exemptions, you can apply for a hardship exemption.
-If you get an exemption, you don’t have to pay the fine paid by other people who do not have health insurance.
+If you get an exemption, you don’t have to pay the fee paid by other people who do not have health insurance.
 Read more about exemptions.

 How do I estimate my income if I don’t know whether I’ll have a job?

 When you complete a Marketplace application, you’ll need to predict your income the best you can.
 The application will help you make this estimate.
 If your income turns out to be different from what you estimate, you’ll need to update your Marketplace information.

 If you buy a Marketplace plan and then make less than you estimated, you may qualify for lower costs than you originally got.
 You’ll get a refund for the difference.